Leontes (horse): Background

 Leontes is a dark bay or brown horse, standing 1.67 metres, with no white markings bred in Japan by Northern Farm.
 During his racing career he was owned by U Carrot Farm and trained by Katsuhiko Sumii.
 He was ridden in most of his races by the Italian-born jockey Mirco Demuro.

-His sire, King Kamehameha was one of the best Japanese colts of his generation, beating a field including Heart's Cry and Daiwa Major in the 2004 Japanese Derby.
+His sire, King Kamehameha, was one of the best Japanese colts of his generation, beating a field including Heart's Cry and Daiwa Major in the 2004 Japanese Derby.
 His other winners as a breeding stallion include Lord Kanaloa, Rose Kingdom, Rey de Oro, Apapane and Duramente.
-Leontes' dam Cesario was a top-class racemare won the Yushun Himba and the American Oaks and went on to produce the Japan Cup winner Epiphaneia and Saturnalia.
-She was a fourth-generation descendant of the Epsom Oaks winner Pia.
-As a fourth-generation descendant of the Epsom Oaks winner Pia, Cesario was related to other major winners, including Chief Singer and Pleasantly Perfect.
+Leontes' dam Cesario, a top-class racemare, won the Yushun Himba and the American Oaks and went on to produce the Japan Cup winner Epiphaneia and Saturnalia.
+Being a fourth-generation descendant of the Epsom Oaks winner Pia, Cesario was related to other major winners, including Chief Singer and Pleasantly Perfect.